 The idea is to fill it with things that get your child excited for Christmas, and things that they can use on Christmas Eve and Christmas Day.

-What to put in your Christmas Eve box
+What to put in your kids' Christmas Eve box

 In your Christmas Eve box you can add festive trinkets that are typical of the season and can be used on Christmas Day.
-You can actually put things in here that you would have bought anyway, like a Christmas stocking, but let your kids open them and put them up themselves.
+You can actually put things in here that you would have bought anyway, like a Christmas stocking, your kids will love opening and putting them up themselves.

-Where to buy a Christmas Eve boxChristmas Eve boxes don't need to be anything extravagant, and if you fancy making one yourself all you need is a box big enough for the treats you've bought and a bit of imagination when it comes to decoration!
-You could keep it simple and write a Christmas message on the front, or you could wrap it in Christmas paper.
+Where to buy a Christmas Eve boxChristmas Eve boxes don't need to be anything extravagant, and if you fancy making one yourself all you need is a box big enough for the treats you've bought and a bit of imagination when it comes to decoration.
+You can keep it simple and write a Christmas message on the front, or you could wrap it in Christmas paper.

-If you're not feeling super crafty or running low on time, here are some places you can buy a beautiful Christmas Eve box to present your little one with.
+If you're not feeling super crafty or running a little low on time, here are some places you can buy a beautiful Christmas Eve box to present your little one with.

 Not on The Highstreet has a whole section of Christmas Eve boxes, showing offerings from loads of independent sellers, each with its own unique touch.